Iloilo City: Early history

-Datu Paiburong, the first Bornean datu of Yrong-Yrong (Iloilo), is honored with a statue in Iloilo River Esplanade.
+Datu Paiburong, the first Bornean datu of Irong-Irong (Iloilo), is honored with a statue in Iloilo River Esplanade.

 Within the context of this folklore, Datu Paiburong is identified as one of the ten datus from Borneo who settled in Panay Island and is traditionally regarded as the first ruler of Irong-Irong, the area corresponding to present-day Iloilo.
 He is said to have established a polity that became a center of trade and agriculture, contributing to the early socio-political development of Western Visayas.

 As the ruling datu of Irong-Irong, Paiburong is credited with organizing one of the earliest systems of local governance in the region, fostering alliances with other datus of Panay and codifying customary laws that promoted order and cooperation among early settlers.
-Although his existence is not corroborated by contemporary historical sources, Datu Paiburong remains a significant cultural figure in Iloilo’s precolonial heritage, symbolizing the region’s legendary beginnings and the enduring memory of Visayan leadership prior to Spanish colonization.
+Although his existence is not corroborated by contemporary historical sources, Datu Paiburong remains a significant cultural figure in Iloilo's precolonial heritage, symbolizing the region's legendary beginnings and the enduring memory of Visayan leadership prior to Spanish colonization.